by remar sutton

 bma clauses are so bad that few consumers try to use them to solve a dispute. instead, the consumer walks away from the dispute—even when the consumer has been terribly hurt. one study shows that in 50,000 arbitrations, consumers brought only fifty of those arbitrations. companies brought the rest.

 hundreds of types of businesses are sneaking these clauses into their paperwork. if you care about your rights, you must understand this issue, and help us fight binding mandatory arbitration (bma).

 so, take some time, and read these stories by members of the givemebackmyrights coalition and other groups.

-the first three are articles public citizen released at our press conference on february 24th.
+the first two are articles public citizen released at our press conference on february 24th.

 the costs of arbitration prepared by public citizen's congress watch, details the various potential costs of arbitration, shares case stories, and compares arbitration and court costs for similar cases.